andrewathalye/destiny-unpacker-ada/README.md

 To build from source on Windows, you will need a libcrypto.dll file and oo2core_X_win64.dll at build time.
 Configure the GNAT project to use these by modifying external_openssl.gpr and external_oodle.gpr.
+Submodule updating is optional, since linoodle is only used for Linux support.
 Next modify unpacker-extract.adb so that it always uses the same path regardless of compression version.

 As always, please feel free to reach out if you need any help.